-We derive the majority of our revenue from sales of our stackable and chassis-based networking equipment, with the remaining revenue generated from service fees relating to the maintenance and installation of, and training on, our products.
+We derive the majority of our revenue from sales of our stackable and modular networking equipment, with the remaining revenue generated from service fees relating to the maintenance and training on our products.
 Our revenue recognition policy follows SEC Staff Accounting Bulletin No. 101, Revenue Recognition in Financial Statements.
-We generally recognize product revenue from end-user and reseller customers at the time of shipment, provided that persuasive evidence of an arrangement exists, the price of the product is fixed or determinable and collection of the sales proceeds is reasonably assured.
+We generally recognize product revenue from end-user and reseller customers at the time of shipment, provided that persuasive evidence of an arrangement exists, delivery has occurred, the price of the product is fixed or determinable and collection of the sales proceeds is reasonably assured.
 Revenue from service obligations under maintenance contracts is deferred and recognized on a straight-line basis over the contractual period, which typically ranges from one to five years.
-When we provide a combination of products and services to customers, we evaluate the arrangements under EITF 00-21, Revenue Arrangements with Multiple Deliverables, which is effective for transactions entered into after July 1, 2003.
+When sales arrangements contain multiple elements such as hardware, maintenance and other services, we allocate revenue to each element based on the guidance provided by Emerging Issues Task Force Issue No. 00-21, Revenue Arrangements with Multiple Deliverables ("EITF 00-21"), which is effective for revenue arrangements entered into in fiscal periods beginning after June 15, 2003.
 EITF 00-21 addresses certain aspects of accounting by a vendor for arrangements under which the vendor will perform multiple revenue generating activities.
-We do not believe the application of EITF 00-21 has had a material effect on our consolidated financial position or results of operations.
+We adopted EITF 00-21 prospectively and the adoption of EITF 00-21 did not have a material impact on our results of operations or financial position.

 We make certain sales to partners in two-tier distribution channels.
 The first tier consists of a limited number of independent distributors that sell primarily to resellers and, on occasion, to end-user customers.
 Under specified conditions, we grant these distributors the right to return a portion of unsold inventory to us for the purpose of stock rotation.
 We defer recognition of revenue on all sales to these distributors until the distributors sell the product, as evidenced by a monthly sales-out report that the distributors provide to us.
-The second tier of the distribution channel consists of a large number of third-party resellers that sell directly to end-users and are generally not granted general return privileges, except for defective products.
+The second tier of the distribution channel consists of a large number of third-party resellers that sell directly to end-users and are generally not granted general return privileges, except for defective products during the warranty period.
 We reduce product revenue for certain price protection rights that may occur under contractual arrangements we have with our customers.